LezWatch/lwtv-underscores/readme.md

-## LezWatch TV Theme - Yikes!
+## LezWatch.TV Theme - Yikes!
 Starter Theme

-The 100% Original Theme for LezWatch TV
+The 100% Original Theme for LezWatch.TV

 ## Description

 [ ![Codeship Status for LezWatch/lwtv-underscores](https://app.codeship.com/projects/23254790-5aa1-0135-27f4-1aaa9552a23d/status?branch=master)](https://lezwatchtv.com)

-Based on the Yikes Starter Theme, the LWTV theme has been customized for custom post types, fully integrated with the LWTV Plugin.
+Based on the Yikes Starter Theme, the LezWatch.TV theme has been customized for custom post types, fully integrated with the LezWatch.TV Plugin.

 ## Features